MarkArts/kuberc/README.md

 # Setup

-Use the nix shell or setup deno yourself.
-This will also create a .vscode config with autocomplete for deno and link vscode the nix installed deno used in the shell
+Use the nix shell or setup deno yourself. the nix shell will also create a .vscode config with autocomplete for deno and link vscode to the nix installed deno

 ```
 nix-shell